Big Pigeon - Iowa's Pottawattamie Area

 • Expanding the Nijmegen Salient

-• Most Allied dead in ETO operations in the Netherlands the operations were British, Canadian, or Polish.
+• Most Allied dead in ETO operations in the Netherlands were British, Canadian, or Polish.

 † Brazzle, Delbert Sherman, SN 37-468-247, US Army, Douglas Co., NE